Atlas

 • Context — free-text description of the relationship ("co-invested in Series A of Company X")

-3. Context synthesis — the LLM summarises the path in natural language: "You → Sarah (co-invested in Fund II deal) → Mark (Stanford MBA '18) → Target Founder"
+4. Context synthesis — summarises the relationship path in natural language: "You → Sarah (co-invested in Fund II deal) → Mark (Stanford MBA '18) → Target Founder"

 Technical decisions